Cervical Dystonia

 What is cervical dystonia?

-A neurological disorder causing involuntary muscle contractions in the neck.
+Cervical dystonia is a neurological disorder characterized by involuntary muscle contractions in the neck.

 What are the symptoms of cervical dystonia?